 CoSchedule will let you develop unique, branded editorial calendars for all your clients.
 It will also make collaboration, planning, and content approvals, and production a snap to manage.
 The company offers a 14-day trial, so there's no harm in trying it.

 3. For data analytics and agency reporting – Whatagraph.

 Results.
 It’s all clients ultimately care about.
-And so while you might be getting lots of work done, if you can’t demonstrate and document your results, your clients may still be unhappy.
-That’s why a good agency reporting software is essential.
+And so, while you might be getting lots of work done, if you can’t demonstrate and document your results, your clients may still be unhappy.
+That’s why good agency reporting software is essential.